 Did you know you can find several easy zero waste swaps on Amazon?
-Going zero waste has become trendy.
+Going zero waste using the Amazon marketplace has become trendy.
 Mainstream media as well as social media influencers are talking about the environment and trying zero waste swaps.
 However, going zero waste can be confusing if you are unsure about what it means, what you want and where to start.

 What does zero waste mean?